dseguy/clearPHP/rules/no-multiple-instruction-per-line.md

 ?>
 ```

-This code is considered OK :
+This code is considered valid :

 ```php
 <?php